FunnyWolf/Viper/docs/en/module/Execution_UserExecution_CallbackEnumChildWindows.md

-# Callback Anti - detection (EnumChildWindows)
+# Callback Anti-Detection (EnumChildWindows)

 # Main Functions
-Generate anti - detection exe
+Generate anti-detection exe

 # Operation Methods
-+ Create a new listener.
++ Create a new listener
-+ Open the module and select the corresponding listener.
++ Open the module and select the corresponding listener
-+ After running the module, a zip file will be generated in the `File Management`.
-The file contains the anti - detection exe payload and the corresponding C++ code.
++ After running the module, a zip file will be generated in `File Management`, which contains the anti-detection exe payload and the corresponding C++ code
++ You can customize and compile the source code using Visual Studio